MESAHub/mesa/star/dev_cases_test_TDC/ppisn_models/dev_TDC_single_star_ppisn/README.rst

-``inlist_ppisn`` contains the persistent pulse physics. ``run_star_extras`` loads ``inlist_hydro_on`` and ``inlist_hydro_off`` as the model enters and leaves Riemann hydrodynamics, and removes unbound surface ejecta directly.
+``inlist_ppisn`` contains the persistent pulse physics. ``run_star_extras`` loads ``inlist_hydro_on`` and ``inlist_hydro_off`` as the model enters and leaves Riemann hydrodynamics, removes unbound surface ejecta directly, and continues through successive pulses.
-Profiles are written every 200 models.
-This directory is a standalone development model and does not use TestHub or the test-suite helper scripts.

 Last-Updated: 2026-08 by EbF